 What Can a Cable Fault Locator Do for You?
 A Guide

-There’s a reason why the demand on the cable market is expected to grow by 5.1% over the next year.
-To support the increasingly demanding internet needs of the planet, companies rely on fiber optic cables that run underground.
+There’s a reason why the cable market is expected to grow by 5.1% over the next year.
+Companies rely on fibre optic cables that run underground to support the planet’s increasingly demanding internet needs.

-If you work in this industry, then you must make yourself familiar with a cable fault locator.
-But, what exactly does this piece of equipment do?
+If you work in this industry, you must familiarise yourself with a cable fault locator.
+But what exactly does this piece of equipment do?
 And how does it operate?

-If you want to learn the answer to these questions, and more, then you’re in the right place.
-In this brief article, we’ll teach you everything you need to know about cable fault locators.
+You’re in the right place if you want to learn the answers to these questions and more.
+This brief article’ll teach you everything you need about cable fault locators.
 Let’s get started!

 How a Cable Fault Locator Can Help You

-There are two main ways that a cable fault locator can help you.
-The first way is for surveying purposes.
+A cable fault locator can help in two main ways.
+The first is for surveying purposes.
 When installing cable, building teams often rely on the calculations from the design team to determine how much cable they’ll need.

-Sadly, the design team isn’t able to take into account all of the opens and shorts that occur when you’re onsite.
-That means that more often than not they’ll be not enough cable.
-A cable fault locator can measure the actual amount of cable that you’ll need.
+Sadly, the design team isn’t able to account for all the openings and shorts that occur when you’re onsite.
+That means there will most often not be enough cable.
+A cable fault locator can measure the amount of cable you’ll need.

 What’s Involved in Cable Fault Locating?

-When a fault can’t be seen, then you will need to bring in a cable fault locator.
+When a fault can’t be seen, you must bring in a cable fault locator.
 Different locators use different methods to find these faults.
 However, generally speaking, they all follow a similar pattern of operation.
 That includes:

 • Cable isolation